jrmiahCodes/kafka_databricks_pipeline/README.md

 ## 🔮 Future Improvements

 **Quite a few future improvements and ideas having worked through this project:**
+  - Partition by ingestion date and z-order on kafka keys for future ingestion, current ingestion is not optimized as batch scales.
   - Using a python consumer isn't the best for throughput, in the future I'd rather ingest the kafka json as is into the bronze layer, keep it as a raw source of truth and do the enrichment process purely in the silver layer.
 I ended up doing more enrichment during the silver layer with Spark anyway, those 2 enrichment processes could have been consolidated.
 If a Kafka connect source is permitted that would be better